Please note that Tapas no longer supports Internet Explorer.

 Good.

 She watched him cross the room, and for the first time, she wondered if she had ten seconds to carve regret into his throat before the guards arrived.
 He watched for signs of fear.
-She rehearsed his execution in her mind.
+She calculated how long it would take before someone stopped her.

 But easy didn’t get her what she wanted.